 First let’s take care of the elephant in the room, Christmas.
 It is one of the most celebrated holidays in America and more recently one of the most controversial.

 According to a 2013 Pew Survey, 92% of Americans celebrate Christmas, which works out to nine out of ten people.
-Because of this, it isn’t a surprise that most of the celebrations, decorations and marketing during the holiday season are geared toward Christmas.
+Because of this, it isn’t a surprise that most of the celebrations, decorations, holiday marketing tips, and campaigns during the holiday season are geared toward Christmas.

 That doesn’t mean that other cultural holidays should not be equally recognized when it comes to public displays.
 It just means that historically, Christmas has been in the forefront almost by default just due to the sheer amount of Americans that celebrate it.